sib-swiss/RNAseq-introduction-training/docs/days/mapping.md

 [salmon website](https://salmon.readthedocs.io/en/latest/salmon.html){target=_blank : .md-button }

-Salmon can allow you to quantify transcript expression without explicitly aligning the sequenced reads onto the reference genome with its gene and splice junction annotations, but to a simplification of the corresponding transcriptome, thus saving computational resources.
+Salmon can allow you to quantify transcript expression without explicitly aligning the sequenced reads onto the reference genome with its gene and splice junction annotations, but instead to a simplification of the corresponding transcriptome, thus saving computational resources.

 We refer you to the tool's documentation in order to see [how the reference index is computed](https://salmon.readthedocs.io/en/latest/salmon.html#preparing-transcriptome-indices-mapping-based-mode).